rmolinari/data_structures/README.md

 ### Disjoint Union

 We represent the set S(n) = {0, 1, ..., n-1} as the disjoint union of subsets.
-Alternatively, we represent a partition of S(n).
+Equivalently, we represent a partition of S(n).
 The data structure provides very efficient implementation of the two key operations
 - `unite(e, f)`, which merges the subsets containing e and f; and
 - `find(e)`, which returns the canonical representative of the subset containing e.
 Two elements e and f are in the same subset exactly when `find(e) == find(f)`.

-For more details see https://en.wikipedia.org/wiki/Disjoint-set_data_structure and the paper by Tarjan and van Leeuwen.[^tarjan]
+For more details see https://en.wikipedia.org/wiki/Disjoint-set_data_structure and the paper [[TvL84]](#references) by Tarjan and van Leeuwen.

 ### Heap